-- During the flight if you experience turbulence the baby must be removed, even if sleeping, and held in your lap with the infant seat belt you use for take off.
-The zipper on the bassinet holds the baby very securely (more so that a parents arms I would have thought) but almost all airlines enforce this rule.
+- During the flight, if you experience turbulence the baby must be removed, even if sleeping, and held in your lap with the infant seat belt you use for taking off.
+The zipper on the bassinet holds the baby very securely (more so that a parent’s arms I would have thought) but almost all airlines enforce this rule.

 - Note, not all international airlines or flights will come fitted with a baby bassinet, some even have the fittings on the wall but not frustratingly not the basket.
 This is common in flight under say 4 hours, but a premium airline on international routes over 4 hours, you can almost expect as standard.

 - Beware the codeshare!
-If the airline operating your flight is different to the one you booked with, or you change flights during the journey, they are the ones responsible for seat allocation – however, as you did not book your ticket with them you may be unable to speak with their reservations desk directly to confirm your booking.
+If the airline operating your flight is different from the one you booked with, or you change flights during the journey, they are the ones responsible for seat allocation.
+However, as you did not book your ticket with them you may be unable to speak with their reservations desk directly to confirm your booking.

-Although we’d love to think our bundle of joy is going to sleep securely and serenely once they’re in the bassinet, because of where you’re located on the aircraft you can expect a lot of foot traffic and noise going past.
-We recommend the Fly Babyee bassinet cover as a great way to help your baby sleep on board an aircraft, or course not fail proof but certainly helps.
+- Although we’d love to think our bundle of joy is going to sleep securely and serenely once they’re in the bassinet, because of where you’re located on the aircraft you can expect a lot of foot traffic and noise going past.
+We recommend the Cozigo bassinet cover as a great way to help your baby sleep on board an aircraft.
+Of course, it’s not fail-proof but certainly helps.
 Otherwise a large muslin square or nursing cover over the bassinet can help.

 Help my baby no longer fits the bassinet!